 What We’ll Talk About

 Optional: a participant can keep track of time and gently let people know when their time has elapsed.

 Each participant can take 1-2 minutes to answer one of these questions:

 - What are your hopes and concerns for your community and/or the country?

 - What would your best friend say about who you are and what inspires you?

 - What sense of purpose / mission / duty guides you in your life?

-- How have the opportunities in the job market for someone with a degree changed in the last 10 to 50 years?
+- How have you seen the opportunities for those in the job market with a degree shift in the last 10 to 50 years?

-- How do you think college debt is affecting our economy and community?
+- Where or how do you see college debt affecting our economy and communities?